-There are a number of make-weight arguments in the EMF statement - for example that biodegradable plastic will encourage littering.
+There are a number of make-weight arguments - for example that biodegradable plastic will encourage littering.
 EMF are reluctant to make this argument against crop-based biodegradable plastic, but in any event it is mere speculation.
-In the opinion of Peter Susman KC "the criticism alleging that oxo-biodegradable plastic technology would materially encourage littering [can only be regarded] as fanciful and unrealistic
+In the opinion of Peter Susman QC "the criticism alleging that oxo-biodegradable plastic technology would materially encourage littering [can only be regarded] as fanciful and unrealistic."

-Much of the littering is accidental, and the argument is not therefore relevant to this.
-Insofar as it is deliberate, would the kind of person who throws plastic litter out of a car window look first at the label (if there is one) to satisfy himself that it is biodegradable?
-Suppose however for the sake of argument that EMF are right and that there would perhaps be 10% more plastic litter - is it better to have 110 oxo-bio items that will have biodegraded within a few months or even a few years, or 100 ordinary plastic items that will persist for a century or more?
+Would the kind of person who throws plastic litter out of a car window look first at the label to satisfy himself that it is biodegradable?
+Suppose however for the sake of argument that they are right and that there would perhaps be 10% more plastic litter - is it better to have 110 oxobio items that will have biodegraded within a few months or even a few years, or 100 ordinary plastic items that will persist for a century or more?